Data RequestsIndividuals may request data that are not publicly available on the CDE Web site (e.g. DataQuest).

-The CDE is allowed to enter into select agreements with experienced researchers at nonprofit organizations, universities, colleges, and community colleges to conduct studies for or on behalf of the CDE using CDE supplied Personally Identifiable Information (PII).
+The CDE is allowed to enter into select agreements with experienced researchers at nonprofit organizations, universities, colleges, and community colleges to conduct studies for or on behalf of the CDE using CDE supplied PII.

 PII includes a student's name and/or other direct personal identifiers, such as the student's identification number.
 Personally identifiable data also includes indirect identifiers, such as the name of the student's parents, guardians or other family members; the student's or family's address; and personal characteristics or other information that would make the student's identity easily traceable.
 A sample list of data that may be considered to be PII is available on the CDE Data Privacy Web page.

-Research/evaluation studies conducted for or on the behalf of the CDE using PII must meet at least one of the following criteria:
+Research/evaluation studies conducted for, or on behalf of, the CDE using PII must meet at least one of the following criteria: